Yubico/yubikit-android/README.md

 All YubiKit modules include javadoc and additional resources deployed with the library archive.
 Refer to the javadoc documentation detailed about the API's methods, properties, and parameters.

-### Note

-YubiKit consumes data from the token and translates it to the application for further processing.
+**NOTE** YubiKit consumes data from the token and translates it to the application for further processing.
 YubiKit performs data validation for the purposes of creating valid responses to the application.
 Neither content validation nor logical validation are included in YubiKit, and nor are security decisions.
 These tasks must be handled by your application.

 ## Getting Started